cwood821/ahab/README.md

 # Ahab

-> Slay the complexity of the dreaded whale!
-Or, just feel free to forget all those docker commands.

 A commander to slay the complexity of the dreaded whale!
 In other words, a  shell script to wrap common docker commands in your Laravel project.

 Its aim is to serve as a robust boilerplate for Docker-based project helper scripts.
 If ye seek something more robust, consider [Vessel](https://github.com/shipping-docker/vessel).